 Clockwork was one of the fundamental technologies propelling automated computation from the time of Pascal's seventeenth century invention of the Pascaline until the emergence of electronic computers in the mid-twentieth century.
 However, despite the work of Price and other science historians before and since, surprisingly little is known about the origins of geared mechanisms as tools for measurement and calculation.

 The earliest reference to a geared mechanism with usefulness beyond the raw transmission of power is generally considered to be the Chinese South Pointing Chariot, attributed in ancient texts as an invention of the Yellow Emperor ca. 2600 BC.
 There is significant doubt that a real device existed that early, but South Pointing Chariots then appear throughout Chinese history, with the first authenticated reference being much later in the third century AD during the Jin Dynasty.
 The basic functionality was a two-wheeled chariot with the statue of a person mounted on it, the arm raised and pointing south.
 As the cart traveled, the statue would rotate, always pointing south regardless of which direction the chariot faced.
 The direction of the statue was controlled by a geared mechanism.
-The descriptions of the gearing in the most ancient texts are somewhat vague, but it is believed that the chariots used a configuration similar to the modern differential gearing in which an output shaft is proportional to two input shafts
+The descriptions of the gearing in the most ancient texts are somewhat vague, but it is believed that the chariots used a configuration similar to modern differential gearing in which an output shaft moves in proportion to two input shafts

 In the Hellenistic world, a frequently cited early reference to proportional gearing is the odometer described by Vitruvius (1st century B.C.) and by Hero of Alexandria (1st century A.D.) and sometimes attributed to Archimedes.
-However, Price expressed some doubt that odometer would have functioned:
+However, Price expressed some doubt that the odometer would have functioned:

 "As for the windlass and hodometer, they do, it is true, contain whole series of gears used in steps as a reduction mechanism, usually for an extraordinarily high ratio, but here the technical details are so etherial that one must doubt whether such devices were actually realized in practice.
 Thus Vitruvius writes of a wheel 4 feet in diameter and having 400 teeth being turned by a 1-toothed pinion on a cart axle, but it is very doubtful whether such small teeth, necessarily separated by about 3/8 inch, would have the requisite ruggedness."